saw-comics-gnv/planning/meetings/superfriendsmtg7-20-17.md

 **would like to**
 - increase presence in community
 - help develop admin systems/processes for projects
-- think about "co-op" model for the schhool **possibilities for SAW**
+- think about "co-op" model for the school **possibilities for SAW**
-- world domination
+- broad community support and integration
+- dozens of people helping out in an organized, efficient and satisfying way

 ### Projects
-- Clean-up at SAW - Monday 7pm
+- Clean-up at SAW - Monday July 24 7pm
-- Artwalk- james’ work and screen printing work at OLD SAW/ jesse.
-25th
+- Artwalk- james’ work and screen printing work at OLD SAW.
+28th of august
 - Planning for SPX- sept 16th & 17th
 - promo materials; brochure discussion. photographic brochure vs miranda’s art.
 - website
-- visiting artists: Julia Gfrorer is coming in spring
+- visiting artists: Julia Gfrorer is coming in spring!
 - dropbox for marketing.
+- presence at farmer's market
-- New crit/drawing group (wednesdays!)
+- new crit/drawing group (wednesdays!)
 - fairly tale workshops (w/Roxanne)
-- mural idea? do we want to do a mural
+- mural! can we do a mural
 - curating comics section at 3rd house